Sign in →

 Specimen Stability

-Note: unpreserved - 2 hours room temp or 24 hours refrigerated
+Unpreserved urine - 2 hours room temperature or 24 hours refrigerated

 Clinical and Interpretive